Onetappedd/Trade-Journal/frontend/docs/quick-start.md

 # Quick Start Guide for New Contributors

-This guide will get you up and running with the trading journal application in under 10 minutes.
+This guide will get you up and running with the Riskr trading analytics platform in under 10 minutes.

 ## 🚀 10-Minute Setup